kartik0406/MirrorCraft/README.md

 # MirrorCraft
-Freelance website to get and upload images for free
+Freelance website to get and upload images for free.

-For using the project:
+For using this project:

 Fork the project and download as a zip.
 Now extract and open the folder.